orangejuice/blog/data/activity/book-各自爱-2015/record.en.md

   subtitle: Li Ge / 2015 / Jiuzhou Press
 ---

-Via tw Dou Xiao Dou Regardless of the level of knowledge, a person deeply organizing and tidying up their own hearts, this matter itself is very fascinating. - Li Ge "Love Independently"
+Via Twitter from Dou Xiaodou: No matter the level of insight, a person organizing and tidying their own heart deeply is in itself very fascinating. —— Li Ge 'Love Individually'